gwidgets/gwty-leaflet/README.md

 Event Objects that the event can be cast to depending on the usage are:

 - ErrorEvent
 - GeoJSONEvent
 - LayerControlEvent
 - LayerEvent
 - LocationEvent
 - MouseEvent
 - PopupEvent
 - ResizeEvent
 - TileEvent

-All events objects extend [JavaScriptObject](http://www.gwtproject.org/javadoc/latest/com/google/gwt/core/client/JavaScriptObject.html), so they can be converted to from JavaScriptObject using cast() method.
+All events objects extend [JavaScriptObject](http://www.gwtproject.org/javadoc/latest/com/google/gwt/core/client/JavaScriptObject.html), so they can be converted to a JavaScriptObject using cast() method.

 Events are explained in details Leaflet's documentation.